Badgerati/Pode.Web/docs/Tutorials/Outputs/IFrame.md

 # IFrame

-This page details the available output actions available to IFrames.
+This page details the output actions available to IFrames.

 ## Update